KaiZerg/Certificates/README.md

 # Certificates
-I have created repository to publish my Certificates and monitor my study progress
+I have created repository to publish my Certificates and monitor my study progress in Data Science

 ## List of certificates:
 1. Introduction to Data Science in Python